ni/measurement-plugin-packager-python/README.md

 ## Description

-NI Measurement Plugin Package builder enables user to build Python Measurement plugins as NI package files.
+NI Measurement Plugin Package builder enables user to build Python Measurement plugins as NI package files and uploading it to SystemLink feeds.

 ## Prerequisites